needle-mirror/com.unity.sentis/Documentation~/profile-a-model.md

 # Profile a model

-The performance of a model depends on the following:
+The performance of a model depends on the following factors:

 - The complexity of the model.
 - Whether the model uses performance-heavy operators such as `Conv` or `MatMul`.